picafe/picafe-blog/README.md

 # picafe-blog
 ## Welcome to my blog!
-This is where I'll be actively developing my blog and hosting with netlify, if you see my other repo, it will be similar, however github pages takes a bit long to deloy so I am using netlify for the time being
+This is where I'll be actively developing my blog and hosting with netlify.
+Feel free to contribute or create an issue, the url is https://picafe.me